 You can also buy Ceramic Decals to add a new dimension to Underglazing.

 Watercolor underglazes are another great to decorate your pottery giving your pottery that watercolor effect.

 Watercolors can be used on leather hard, and dry greenware, but show the best results on bisque-fired pottery.
 Watercolor underglazes blend without a hassle and give more dimension to pottery pieces.
 The colors pop below the clear glaze and give amazing textures.

 Bubble Underglazing is another fun way to decorate your pottery.
-You can check out Bubble Glazing for more detailed information on this technique.
+You can read How To Bubble Glaze for more detailed information on this technique.

 Mishima with wax

 This technique with wax is my favorite.
 Brush underglaze on your leather hard pottery let dry and apply wax resist.
 After your Wax Resist is dry carve out a design with your ribbon tool or carving tool then apply another color of underglaze and wipe it off the waxed part the underglaze will stay in the inlayed area giving you a beautiful dimensional design.

 These Pencils are great for drawing elaborate designs and give rich, vibrant colors that pop up from beneath the glaze layer.